Do you want to watch TV for free? You can get local channels without paying a monthly fee when you buy a digital TV antenna.

 1. Should You Get a Digital TV Antenna?

 TV antennas let you pick up extra channels in your area.
 They’re especially great if you want to (or already have) cut the cord.
-These live over-the-air channels may include ABC, CBS, FOX, NBC, PBS and independent stations.
+These live, over-the-air channels may include ABC, CBS, FOX, NBC, PBS affiliates and independent stations.

-Money expert and football fan Clark Howard loves his digital antenna because of the crisp picture he gets from it on his TV.
+Money expert and football fan Clark Howard says he loves his digital antenna because of the crisp picture he gets from it on his TV.
+Watch the video above for more information from Clark about TV antennas.

 2. Types of Digital Antennas